centreon/centreon/centreon-gorgone/docs/modules.md

 ## class.pm

-This class must inherit module.pm package.
+This class must inherit the module.pm package.

-This object is most of the time (maybe all ?) a singleton.
+This object is most of the time a singleton (maybe every time).

 It will be created by hook.pm when starting the module.
 This is the workhorse that will process all events.

 It seems like none of these methods will be called by gorgone-core, so naming is not required to follow this convention.

-(please keep the code base consistent if you make a new module).
+(Please keep the code base consistent if you make a new module).

 ### new()